gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/ss-heatmap.png" alt="Gutter Heatmap" />
 </p>

-- Adds an on-demand **heatmap** to the edge of the gutter to show the relative age of a line
+- Adds an on-demand **heatmap** to the edge of the gutter to show how recently lines were changed
+  - The indicator's [customizable](#gutter-heatmap-settings "Jump to the Gutter Heatmap settings") color will either be hot or cold based on the age of the most recent change (cold after 90 days by [default](#gutter-heatmap-settings "Jump to the Gutter Heatmap settings"))
-  - Indicator ranges from bright yellow (newer) to dark brown (older)
+  - The indicator's brightness ranges from bright (newer) to dim (older) based on the relative age, which is calculated from the median age of all the changes in the file
   - Adds *Toggle File Heatmap Annotations* command (`gitlens.toggleFileHeatmap`) to toggle the heatmap on and off
   - Press `Escape` to turn off the annotations